Today I’m sharing my first experience with Botox.

 He’s not really fussy about me being fussy about my appearance (except for the day he found out I wore fake eyelashes at our wedding, which was fair as that was also the day he found out fake eyelashes existed).

 Oh and PLEASE go to someone reputable–it has to be someone who knows what they are doing because it can definitely go wrong.
-I think it’s worth paying a little extra for the peace of mind.
+Obviously, everyone’s medical history is different, and it’s good to get a rundown from a professional on any potential side effects.
+And I think it’s worth paying a little extra for the peace of mind.
 I went to Dr. Alyssa Nash in La Jolla and can’t recommend her enough.

 I am really loving my results and will definitely get it again.

 It’s a pre-weekend pick me up: just a little note with links to the latest blog posts, what I’m reading lately, and products I’m obsessed with.
 Think of it as a friend dropping off a surprise latte in the morning--you know?